Frontend Testing for Mendix Devs

 - Locate & Act: It uses a locator (e.g., the

-it with text). - Locate & Act: It then locates a button (e.g., using its visible text) and performs another action (e.g.,
+idof a username field) to find an element and performs an action (e.g.,fillit with text). - Locate & Act: It then locates a button (e.g., using its visible text) and performs another action (e.g.,

-). - Assert: Finally, it uses a locator (e.g., a welcome message's class) to find a result element and makes an assertion (e.g.,
+click). - Assert: Finally, it uses a locator (e.g., a welcome message's class) to find a result element and makes an assertion (e.g.,

-it to be visible and contain the text "Welcome, User!").
+expectit to be visible and contain the text "Welcome, User!").

 This structured approach allows tests to be readable, stable, and truly simulate a user's journey through the application.